Skip to content

-To effectively use an Pix4D supported RTK device with a mobile device, the initial step is configuring the setup correctly.
+To effectively use an Pix4D-supported RTK device with a mobile device, the setup must first be configured correctly.
 This involves setting the camera offset between the antenna and the mobile device's camera.
 This offset needs to be manually measured by the user, is crucial for accurately computing locations captured by Pix4D supported RTK devices, ensuring precise measurements for scans or ground control points (GCPs).

 The Pix4D supported Leica Zeno FLX100 plus is a GNSS RTK receiver that allows PIX4Dcatch to geolocate the images acquired by your mobile device with centimeter accuracy.
 The Pix4D supported Leica RTK rover can be coupled with mobile phones (iOS) using the Quad Lock mount provided by Quad Lock.